Economic Laws Practice

 Dispute resolution

 The dispute resolution group at Economic Laws Practice excels in competition, international arbitration, regulatory and tax work.
 Its white-collar crimes practice is maturing and the team has seen increasing work in this space.
 These practices are regarded as some of the best in the country, with many peers and clients affirming their dominance in these areas.
-The team is proud of its in-house advocacy capabilities, which enable its lawyers to provide clients with a holistic review of all relevant matters in a dispute.
+The team is proud of its in-house advocacy capabilities, which enable its lawyers to provide to clients with a holistic review of all relevant matters in a dispute.
 In the past year, the team has been active in multiple shareholder, and oppression and mismanagement disputes, as well as handling large private client and intellectual property disputes.
-The firm recently opened a new office in GIFT City, Gujarat to complement its six other offices across India.

-Ten senior lawyers are focused purely on litigation, arbitration and dispute resolution, including partners Naresh Thacker, Jitendra Motwani, Dinesh Pednekar, Mumtaz Bhalla, Shailesh Poria and Alok Jain.
+Multiple senior lawyers are focused purely on litigation, arbitration and dispute resolution, including partners Naresh Thacker, Jitendra Motwani, Dinesh Pednekar, Mumtaz Bhalla, Shailesh Poria and Abhay Chattopadhyay.

 Client feedback